the-road-to-javascript/the-road-to-javascript/manuscript/javascript-fundamentals-two/index.md

 }
 ~~~~~~~

-As alternative, we could also evaluate one of the function's return values directly in the string interpolation, because we do not need the `fullName` variable anywhere else and we don't get any benefit to give it a descriptive name here, because the function already has a decriptive name:
+As alternative, we could also evaluate one of the function's return values directly in the string interpolation, because we do not need the `fullName` intermediate variable anywhere else and we don't get any benefit by having an intermediate variable with a descriptive name here, because the function already has a decriptive name:

 {title="index.js",lang="javascript"}
 ~~~~~~~